DBBUILD

 -undef

 These switches are configuration options.
-The setting of a configuration option is primarily taken from the config-file or the database according to the prededence rules for configuration options.
-If the config-file/database defines a setting for an option and you specify a different setting on the command-line, you must use -force to override.
+The setting of a configuration option is primarily taken from the config-file or the database according to the precedence rules for configuration options.
+If the config-file/database defines a setting for an option and you specify a different setting on the command-line, you must use ‑force to override.

 How DBBUILD Builds the Database

-DBBUILD then determines which subsystems to build:
+DBBUILD first determines which subsystems to build:

 For each subsystem, DBBUILD determines which files to load in one of these ways: